top of page

 Conclusion

-• Allows players in remote environments to interact synchronously using AR.
+• Synchronous interaction between players in remote AR environments

-Ball Catcher is designed in a unique manner to aid people in remote areas, experience togetherness without any need for specialized equipment.
-This design and research process may benefit the game designers and researchers who seek to provide players with an experience of live collaboration and explore in-game environment manipulation strategies in a multiplayer remote AR setting.
+Ball Catcher is designed to help users in remote locations experience a sense of togetherness without requiring specialized equipment.
+The design process and findings can benefit game designers and researchers interested in live collaboration and environment manipulation within multiplayer AR experiences.

 Recent Updates